ROCm/hipSPARSELt/docs/how-to/device-stream-management.rst

 After setting a device, you can create a handle using ``hipsparselt_init``.
-Subsequent hipSPARSELt routines take this handle as an input parameter. hipSPARSELt only queries the device  (using ``hipGetDevice``), it doesn't set the device.
+Subsequent hipSPARSELt routines take this handle as an input parameter. hipSPARSELt only queries the device  (using ``hipGetDevice``).
+It doesn't set the device.
 If hipSPARSELt doesn't recognize a valid device, it returns an error message.
 To ensure device safety, it's your responsibility to provide hipSPARSELt with a valid device.